jiveshs98/Python-Scraping-Real-Estate-Data/README.md

 Python Real-World Application: Scraping real estate property data from the Internet using BeautifulSoup and Requests libraries.
 <br></br>

 I have used the **Century21** website for web scraping.
 Century21 is a real-estate property website that displays the information related to different properties.
 I have used a **cached** version of the website because its design has changed while writing the code.
 Also, I have extracted the data of all the properties in **Rock Springs, Wyoming** only.
+Other properties can also be extracted by tinkering with the url.
 <br></br>

 **Snapshot of the Website**